-- 5.2.1 All participants present at the event must attend the Technical Interview. - 5.2.2 All robots must be presented at The Technical Interview in working condition. - 5.2.3 Mentors are permitted in the Technical Interview for their Team(s) but must not attempt to influence the Technical interview. - 5.2.4 The Technical interview panel will not be influenced by any Mentors attending The Technical Interview.
+- 5.2.1 All participants present at the event must attend the Technical Interview. - 5.2.2 All robots must be presented at The Technical Interview in working condition. - 5.2.3 Mentors are permitted in the Technical Interview for their Team(s) but must not attempt to influence or communicate to the team or judges in the Technical interview. - 5.2.4 The Technical Interview panel will not be influenced by any Mentors attending The Technical Interview.